-Fall term;
+Fall Term;

-September 5 Thesis deadline for graduating students
+September 5 Thesis Deadline for Graduating Students

-September 9 Opening ceremony
+September 9 Opening Ceremony

 September 12 First day of classes

-October 14 Graduation ceremony for '94 grads
+October 14 Commencement for '94 Grads

 October 21 Exam registration deadline

 November 18 Last day of classes

-November 21 - Examination period starts
+November 21 - -

-December 16 Examination period finishes
+December 10 Examination Period

-Winter term;
+Winter Term;

 January 2 First day of classes

 February 10 Grade deadline for the fall term

 February 17 Exam registration deadline

 March 10 Last day of classes

-March 13 - 25 Examination period
+March 13 - 25 Examination Period

-Spring term;
+Spring Term;

-27 First day of classes
+March 27 First day of classes

-10 - 17 Easter break
+April 10 - 17 Easter Break

-12 Grade deadline for the winter term
+May 12 Grade deadline for the winter term

-19 Exam registration deadline
+May 19 Exam registration deadline

-9 Last day of classes
+June 9 Last day of classes

-12 - 30 Examination period
+June 12 - 29 Examination Period

-13 Grade deadline for the spring term
+September 13 Grade deadline for the spring term

-10 - 17 12 19 9 12 - 30

-1 Please note that information in this Student Handbook is subject to change.
+&lt;sup>1 Please note that information in this Student Handbook is subject to change

-In this section you will find important information about your study situation at the Norwegian School of Management.
-Please, take your time and read it.
-It will help you a lot to know these details..
+In this section you will find some important information regarding your study situation at the Norwegian School of Management.
+Please take time to read it, as it will hopefully help you.